suatsari/Mi-Room_miui10_Turkish/README.md

 TR Translator : Suat SARIOĞLU :: suatsari (suatsarioglu@gmail.com)

-TR Editor : Emrah BİLGİÇ :: Codered (rabilgic@outlook.com)
+Editor : Emrah BİLGİÇ :: Codered (rabilgic@outlook.com)

 I want to thank everyone for their help, dont forget: "If you do not fly, run; If you do not run, walk; if you can not walk, crawl, but do not give up."